 Short answer: the success of your goals.
 Have you achieved them?
 To what degree?

-If your link building plan works, make a model for future plans or clients’ projects.
+Pro tip: If your link building plan works, make a model for future projects.
 You can even turn that into a case study to earn more backlinks.

 A Successful Link Building Plan Isn’t the End